Noise Reducing Glazing – A Guide

 Spacing – The correct distance between the sheets of glass is guaranteed by our engineers.
 Factors taken into consideration include available space, noise reduction requirements and budget.
 Too much space between the sheets and the windows, while efficient, may be too wide for fitting, too little space and noise cancelling efficiency is lost.

-Interlayers – Depending upon the type of unit and the noise cancelling requirement, consideration is given to the use of inert gases such as argon and krypton.
+Interlayers – These are used for sound dampening windows.
+Depending upon the type of unit and the noise cancelling requirement, consideration is given to the use of inert gases such as argon and krypton.
 As ever, Hugo Carter will advise on the most appropriate for your requirement.

 Fitting – Here at Hugo Carter we have developed a system that is unique to us, our sash and casement windows feature an engineered solution that we ourselves have developed to achieve astonishing noise reduction without compromising on the finished look.

 We often focus on the noise reducing capabilities of our glazing products and of course, this is a major consideration for our clients.
-We should not however overlook the cost-savings available as a result of fitting Hugo Carter windows.
+We should not however, overlook the cost-savings available as a result of fitting Hugo Carter sound proof windows.

 Thermal Efficiency is measured by calculating the proportion of light allowed through the glass, the measure of heat loss and the percentage of solar radiant heat allowed through the glass.